demisto/content/Packs/Core/Playbooks/playbook-Suspicious_access_to_shadow_file_README.md

 Triage:

-- Verify if the Causality Generating Object (CGO) is signed and analyze its image name
+- Check if the causality process image (CGO) is signed or not

 Investigation:

 - Examine process details, prevalence, and historical data for similar alerts
+- If CGO is unsigned:
+  - Check the CGO process prevalence
+  - Check if the process image path is common
+- If CGO is signed:
+  - Check process image name
+  - Check intiating process image name
+  - Check if username is SYSTEM
+  - Check if host is a server
+  - Check for previous similar alerts

 Containment:

-- Terminate suspicious processes
+- Terminate causality process (CGO) process

 ## Dependencies